Canvas Shade:

 What is the structural difference between dye and pigment ink?

 Dye inks consist of water-soluble colorants that absorb directly into the cellulose fibers, rendering them highly vulnerable to UV breakdown.
-Pigment inks are engineered from microscopic solid particles (minerals) that bond to the surface, providing immense mechanical resistance to photon degradation.
+Pigment inks are engineered from microscopic solid particles (minerals) that bond to the surface, providing immense resistance to photon degradation.

 Why do commercial posters fade in sunlight?